Kanaries/Rath/README.md

 ## Introduction

-[**RATH**](https://kanaries.net) is a cutting-edge software solution designed to enhance your data analysis and visualization capabilities, providing an open-source alternative to tools like Tableau.
-With its powerful Augmented Analytic engine, RATH automates your exploratory data analysis workflow by identifying patterns, insights, and causal relationships, and presenting these insights through advanced multi-dimensional data visualization.
-Say goodbye to tedious manual data analysis and hello to faster, more insightful decision-making with RATH.
+**RATH** is not just an open-source alternative to Data Analysis and Visualization tools such as Tableau, but it automates your Exploratory Data Analysis workflow with an Augmented Analytic engine by discovering patterns, insights, causals and presents those insights with powerful auto-generated multi-dimensional data visualization.

 <a href="https://kanaries.net"><img src="https://docs-us.oss-us-west-1.aliyuncs.com/images/readme/demo.gif
 " alt="RATH features demo"></a>